ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 :class: warning

 - Save the *image Texture File or it will be **Erased**.
-- On exit, Blender will offer a chance to save the file.
+- On exit, Blender will offer a chance to save the file, one last time.
 ```
 | Action |
 | ------- |